realmar/irc-pasty/README.md

 ```
 NOTE: you mustn't start channel names with `#`

-To run the server your can simply run `python3 web.py` but for a production environment I recommend you use a web server which serves pasty as a `wsgi`: (eg. apache)
+To run the server you can simply run `python3 web.py` but for a production environment I recommend you to use a web server which serves pasty as `wsgi`: (eg. apache)
 ```xml
 DocumentRoot <pasty-root-dir>